 As you can see, the life of your goldfish can be very long indeed.
-However the lifespan of your goldfish will depend on several factors such as the size of the tank they are in, how clean and well maintained the water is, water temperature, how often they are fed, and what they are fed.
+However, the lifespan of your goldfish will depend on several factors such as the size of the tank they are in, how clean and well maintained the water is water temperature, how often they are fed, and what they are fed.

 We have put together an epic guide here on how to take care of a goldfish, it covers everything you need to know.

-First off, to keep you goldfish alive for as long as possible, the temperature of the water they live in needs to be just right.
+First off, to keep your goldfish alive for as long as possible, the temperature of the water they live in needs to be just right.
 Goldfish are generally cool water fish, and they need the water to be between 65 and 68 degrees Fahrenheit.
 There are some tropical goldfish species that like warmer waters, but those are quite rare.

 Generally speaking, goldfish require a low water temperature because it allows them to easily access oxygen, moreover cold water usually has a good oxygenation level, something that goldfish require.
 Goldfish can be sensitive to limited oxygen levels caused by overheated water, which is something that will shorten their lifespan considerably.

 A Good Sized Tank

 Something else that helps keep your goldfish alive for as long as possible is a fairly good-sized tank.
 Goldfish will grow according to the space in which they are allotted to live in.
 A small tank will restrict their growth, but that is not all.

 A small fish tank increases the chances of the water being dirty or being contaminated.
 Therefore, it also increases the chances of the goldfish becoming ill and dying.